mbecker20/komodo/docsite/docs/development.md

 ## Docker

-(TBD adding a port to `test.compose.yaml`)

-After making changes to the project simply run `run test-compose-build` to rebuild Komodo and then `run test-compose` to start a Komodo container with the UI accessible at `localhost:9120`.
+After making changes to the project simply run `run test-compose-build` to rebuild Komodo and then `run test-compose-exposed` to start a Komodo container with the UI accessible at `localhost:9120`.

 ## Local and Docs